AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

 >[!NOTE]
 >
 >Compared to the regular Property Index, the Lucene Property Index is always configured in async mode.
-Thus, the results returned by index may not always reflect the most up-to-date state of the repository.
+Thus, the results returned by the index may not always reflect the most up-to-date state of the repository.

 >[!NOTE]
 >